mhd0003/au_uav_pkg_groovy/README.md

 4. XBeeIO - Integrates real UAVs through a X-Bee telemetry module.

+5. au_uav_gui - QT modules used to visualize the UAVs.

-5. Launch files - Inherited from ROS; files used to specify which parts of the system to launch.
+6. Launch files - Inherited from ROS; files used to specify which parts of the system to launch.

-6. Course files - A basic system for creating a mission (for a specific UAV) and loading it into the program.
+7. Course files - A basic system for creating a mission (for a specific UAV).

 Installing ROS